 My life coach once said, "Remember, the company you keep is the energy you keep."
 Start hanging out with people you consider intelligent, brilliant, or successful.
 Establish connections with positive-minded, goal-oriented people in your personal and professional life.
 Create or join a mastermind group with these like-minded individuals or people you want to model after.
 They will help you stay motivated and inspired when you come up against challenges and help you stay accountable for your career goals.

 Lastly, getting to know people outside of work and finding common interests helps build relationships and forge deeper bonds.
+Check out our Life and career coaching: FAQs or 15 Types of Coaching Inside and Outside The Workplace to learn more about the benefits of having a coach.

 Get Comfortable with Success, Money, & Wealth Creation